johnnovak/gridmonger-site/source/basic-editing.rst

 * :kbd:`F` – draw/clear floor
 * :kbd:`C` – set floor color

 New cells are drawn with the current floor color.
 You can cycle through the available floor colors with the :kbd:`,` and :kbd:`.` keys.
+To "pick" the floor color from the current cell, press :kbd:`I`.

 Floor types